-Reaccreditation of an Accredited Hand Therapist ensures that the credentialed member remains competent according to the criteria set by the Australian Hand Therapy Association Credentialing Council.
+Reaccreditation of an Accredited Hand Therapist ensures that the credentialed practitioner remains competent according to the criteria established by the Australian Hand Therapy Association Credentialing Council.

 - Hand Therapy Practice (2000 hours)

 - Ongoing education – Congruent with AHPRA guidelines (100 hours)

 - Contribution to the profession (25 hours).

 Find two videos below that explain the requirements and the process for reaccreditation and includes individual scenarios.